Daybreak:Volume 1 Chapter 6

 "Sleep earlier then.
 I have already given you leeway today.
 You need to wake up at the same time as everyone else when I go campaigning."

 Her pink eyes finally opened, highlighting the shadows below them as her cherry lips formed a scowl.

 Pascal slowly waved his hand over her while he whispered a Refreshen spell.
 Her countenance instantly grew less pale.
 The bags under her eyes disappeared while a healthy tinge of pink returned to her cheeks.

 Maybe he overdid it a little.
 Kaede looked like she was sporting a disgruntled blush.

 Kind of cute, actually, Pascal smiled.

 "Better.
 Now, dress up and remember your research tasks today.
-Get up earlier tomorrow if you want breakfast -- I cannot wait any longer; morning practice in fifteen.
+Get up earlier tomorrow if you want breakfast.
+I cannot wait any longer; have morning practice in fifteen.
 I will see you at lunch."

 With that, Pascal went straight out the door.

 "...What's that commoner girl doing here?
 This is a prestigious library!"

 "Orders from the Runelord, who else?
 Must have gotten her special treatment..."